ambareeshav/rag-pdf-chatbot/README.md

 Run **data.py**

+- Process the pdf
+- Generate vector embeddings using HuggingFaceEmbedding
+- Store embedded data in a FAISS vector db
-- Process the pdf, create vector embeddings, database and save the db
+- Save the db locally

 Run **app.py**

+- Load the db
-- Load the db, create template, prompt and chain.
+- create template, prompt and chain using llama via Groq.
 - Invoke the chain by passing context, question and chat history.